 Shoulder injuries include symptoms such as a decreased range of motion, stiff and painful movements, a feeling that the shoulder could pop out of the socket, or weakness in the shoulder area.
 Most shoulder injures can be treated at home with rest and ice.
 However, if your injury is more severe you may need to see a doctor.
 Some more serious symptoms include a deformed-looking shoulder joint, inability to use your shoulder, intense pain, sudden swelling, and weakness or numbness in the arm or hand.

 Shoulder pain can be caused by many different things.
 Some common causes include dislocation, separation, fractures, cartilage tears, rotator cuff tears, frozen shoulder, impingement, and bursitis.
 Your shoulder pain may also be caused by osteoarthritis, rheumatoid arthritis, referred pain, tendinitis, and bone spurs.

-Before you experience shoulder pain next, see if you can prevent it all together.
-There are some simple strategies you can use everyday to to protect your shoulders.
+Before you experience shoulder pain next, see if you can prevent it altogether.
+There are some simple strategies you can use every day to protect your shoulders.
 First, make sure your chair has proper back support and helps you maintain good posture.
 Take regular breaks throughout the day if you sit a lot to move around, at least once every hour.
 When you are lifting heavy objects, ensure you face what you are lifting, you keep your back straight, and you bend your knees and use your legs for strength.
 Last, make sure you regularly strengthen and stretch the muscles in and around your shoulders.

 CLICK HERE to watch the YouTube video.